Echoshard/OpenAI_Assistant_Discordbot/README.md

 - Transcripts of age restricted or other block content cannot be read
 - The youtube transcriber does work on some servers with static IP's they are blocked by youtube.

+## Simple Version

+- The simple version contains stripped down code it can only respond it cannot do URLs or images great for a quick AI expert